 “The teaser shows how the Psycho Squad might acquire a new member.
 The Psycho Squad specializes in combating “psychos” – individuals who overuse implants and substances that boost or otherwise alter the human body.
 There comes a point when they overdose on these innovations, and their bodies start to rebel against their biological body parts as well as against all things organic around them.
 Simply put, they start killing people, who they now derisively call 'meatbags.'

 , the naval strategy game.
 Word is: "This comprehensive update adds in an updated Database, perfect for scenario creators and editors to tailor their scenarios to their choosing with more variety.
 The update also fixes and improves the Boarding and Takeover feature for those daring players that bring the fight to their enemies in the water just that much closer!
 Other additions include a new victory condition that requires the possession of certain units, which works similar to the Protect Unit victory condition."
-The patch can be found on this downloads page.
+The patch can be found on this downloads page

 Path of Exile is a PC online action role-playing game set in a dark fantasy world.
 Featuring ethical microtransactions, the game is free-to-play, but not pay-to-win.
 Playing as one of six character classes, players find themselves banished for their past misdeeds to the dark fantasy world of Wraeclast.
 There, they will encounter hundreds of species of opponents laden with loot and mysterious artifacts as they explore the abandoned continent.

 Key features of Path of Exile:

 the availability of a new automatic update for Borderlands 2

 , updating Gearbox Software's first-person shooter sequel to version 1.3.1.
 Here are the patch notes: